instedd/cdx/INSTALL.md

 Then restart the docker service via `restart docker`.

-## Configuration files
+## Configuration

-Create a folder where all configuration files will be stored, such as `/u/apps/cdx/`, and there create the following files:
+Create a folder where all configuration files will be stored, such as `/u/apps/cdx/`, and there create the configuration files.

+### Files

+All the following files are required.

-### client_version.json
+#### client_version.json

 This file contains the information on the CDX SSH client to be used for this server.